Getting started with REST API Web Services in Rust using Axum, PostgreSQL, Redis, and JWT

 Running tests

-Running the service
+Running the Web API service in test configuration

-Running the service in debug mode
+Building the Web API service in release mode

-Running the service in test configuration
+Running the Web API service in release mode

-- PostgreSQL and Redis services
+Running the PostgreSQL and Redis services

 GitHub CI configuration